 • Most untreated or insufficiently treated patients who survive the acute Wernicke encephalopathy develop Korsakoff syndrome, characterized by anterograde and retrograde amnesia.

 • The risk of ischemic and hemorrhagic stroke is increased mostly in the peripartum and postpartum periods.

-• The risk factors of stroke in young pregnant women may differ from those in elderly patients and are related in particular to venous thrombosis, reversible cerebral vasoconstriction, and preeclampsia/eclampsia.
+• The risk factors of stroke in young pregnant women may differ from those in elderly women and are related to venous thrombosis, reversible cerebral vasoconstriction, and preeclampsia/eclampsia.
 Investigating causes of stroke in the young is equally important.

 • Although the clinical trials of tPA excluded pregnant women, it was used successfully in the treatment of acute ischemic stroke.